Five times Anthony Fauci and Rand Paul clashed in testy Senate hearings

 The Republican Senator and the federal government’s lead infectious disease expert clashed over emails from early in the pandemic warning of possible “gain of function” research at the Wuhan Institute of Virology in the creation of Covid-19.

-Mr Paul asked Mr Fauci it was appropriate to use his $420,000 salary to attack scientists who disagreed with the science of Mr Fauci’s, who has become the public face of the federal government’s Covid response.
+Mr Paul asked Dr Fauci it was appropriate to use his $420,000 salary to attack scientists who disagreed with the science of Dr Fauci’s, who has become the public face of the federal government’s Covid response.

-“In usual fashion, senator, you are distorting everything about me,” Mr Fauci said.
+“In usual fashion, senator, you are distorting everything about me,” Dr Fauci said.
 “There you go again, you just do the same thing every hearing,” he added.

-The latest in the long-running battle of one-upmanship provided more zingers between the two, with Mr Fauci increasingly frustrated over questions from some Republicans.
+The latest in the long-running battle of one-upmanship provided more zingers between the two, with Dr Fauci increasingly frustrated over questions from some Republicans.

 Here are five times the pair have clashed during the Covid-19 pandemic: